talmolab/sleap/README.rst

 **SLEAP** is an open source deep-learning based framework for estimating positions of animal body parts.
 It supports *multi-animal pose estimation* and *tracking*, and includes an advanced labeling/training GUI for active learning and proofreading.

-SLEAP is developed by the `Princeton Neuroscience Institute <pni.princeton.edu>`_.
+SLEAP is developed in the `Princeton Neuroscience Institute <pni.princeton.edu>`_.
 It is written in Python and uses TensorFlow 2 for machine learning and Qt/PySide2 for graphical user interface.

-Key Features
+Features
 ------------

 * Purpose-built GUI and human-in-the-loop workflow for rapidly labeling large datasets